3 mins read

 Broke and Broken: The Toll of Financial Stress on Mental Health

-Financial stress is an ever-present issue for many people.
+Financial stress is one of ever-present mental health problems.
 It's not hard to see why; from the cost of housing and healthcare to student loans and credit card debt, anyone can feel overwhelmed by their finances.
-In fact, according to a survey by the American Psychological Association, money is the top source of stress for Americans.
-But what are the actual effects of financial stress on mental health, and what can be done to manage it?
+In fact, according to a survey by the American Psychological Association, Financial hardship is the top source of stress for Americans.

 The Impact of Financial Stress on Mental Health